 What did you study in school?

 I graduated from Boise State University with a B.S. in Health Education & Promotion.
-For my freshman year, I also attended the University of Redlands in southern California, but transferred home sophomore year to join Boise State's cheerleading team.
+During my freshman year, I also attended the University of Redlands in Southern California, but transferred home sophomore year to join Boise State's cheerleading team.